snehilvj/dmc-docs/docs/progress/progress.md

 .. exec::docs.progress.simple

-### Multiple sections

-Multiple sections can be displayed instead of just one single bar.

-.. exec::docs.progress.sections

-### Section Tooltips

-Hover on the sections to see tooltips in action.

-.. exec::docs.progress.tooltip

 ### Size

-Size controls progress bar height.
-Progress has predefined sizes: xs, sm, etc. Alternatively, you can use a number to set height in px.
+`size` controls progress bar height.
+Progress has predefined sizes: xs, sm, etc.
+Alternatively, you can use a number to set height in px.

 ```python
 import dash_mantine_components as dmc